-The ABSCM contains two micro control modules (MCMs) that complement each other.
+The ABSCM contains two micro control modules (MCMs) which communicate with each other.
 Both the MCMs process the same program and each MCM monitors the other's outputs.
 If a mismatch occurs between their outputs, the ABSCM cuts off the system and activate the fail-safe function.

-The ABSCM can store a maximum of 3 diagnostic trouble codes in an EEPROM.
+The ABSCM can store a maximum of 3 diagnostic trouble codes in a ROM.
 If more than 3 faults have occurred, only the 3 most recent failures are stored and others are erased.
 Trouble diagnostic trouble codes remain stored until they are internally or externally erased.